A Quick & Healthy Teriyaki Bowl for Busy Weeknights

 Coconut Rice

 - Combine the water, salt, and coconut milk in a pot over high heat and bring to a boil.
 Add the rice, stir once, and allow it to simmer.
 Reduce the heat, cover, and cook for 20 minutes.
-Fluffy with a fork and remove from the heat when it’s done.1 cup uncooked long grain white rice, 1 teaspoon kosher salt, 1 (13.6 oz) can full-fat coconut milk, 1/4 cup water
+Fluff with a fork and remove from the heat when it’s done.1 cup uncooked long grain white rice, 1 teaspoon kosher salt, 1 (13.6 oz) can full-fat coconut milk, 1/4 cup water

 Ground Turkey Teriyaki